1. What is it?

 3. Where is it from?Inshore demersal trawl

 Cape dories are caught between Cape Agulhas and the Great Kei River at depth shallower that 110m.
-Management is considered to be partly effective.
-Management is mainly directed at the target species (hake and sole) in the form of Total Allowable Catch (TAC) and permit limitations.
-Some ecosystem-based management measures have been implemented, such as the use of tori lines to minimize seabird interactions and limited fishing areas.
+Management is considered to be largely effective.
+Management is mainly directed at the target species hake (MSC certified) and sole in the form of Total Allowable Catch (TAC) and permit limitations.
 There is a fishery conservation project (FCP) presently underway seeking to test a co-management approach that would bring under management 10 non-target species in the sector.
 Additional ecological concerns are little information on impacts to sensitive shark, skates and ray populations as well as impacts to the seabed.
 Efforts are underway to improve the scientific observer coverage at sea for this sector to better understand ecosystem impacts.Offshore demersal trawl

 Cape dories are caught as bycatch on the continental shelf edge and upper slope along the West Coast from the Namibian border southwards and on the South Coast primarily around the Agulhas Bank.
 Management is mainly focused on the target species (hake) in the form of Total Allowable Catch (TAC) and permit limitations.
 There are some ecosystem-based management measures in place such as precautionary catch limits on monkfish and kingklip, tori lines to reduce sea bird interactions, and limited fishing areas (i.e. fishing within a “footprint” to limit seabed disturbance).
 Research is underway to better understand impacts to seabed habitats.
 There is however, little information on impacts to sensitive shark, skate and ray populations.